 Jeronymo in Campo de Ourique.
-This is a local Portuguese chain; no specialty coffee or anything Instagrammable.
+This is a local Portuguese chain; no single origin coffee or anything Instagrammable here.
 I think it’s a great working spot as it has good WiFi and a bright indoor and outdoor space.

 The Block Cafe.
 The number 1 hangout for the crypto crowd.
 Can pay in BTC.
 (Can later also feel sad about once having paid for a coffee in BTC.)